A trip to the central European country of Hungary's capital Budapest is a treat for the senses.

 As per Trip Advisor's Travellers, the Hungarian Parliament is the 10th most popular landmark in the world!

-Located on the banks of the River Danube on the Pest side of Budapest is this stupendous building.
+This stupendous building is located on the banks of the River Danube on the Pest side of Budapest.

 Read more about it by clicking on the link below